raul23/pyebooktools/examples.rst

 - `output_folder`_ will contain all the *renamed* ebook files for which an ISBN was found in it
-- `output_folder_uncertain`_ will contain all the *renamed* ebook files for which no ISBNs could be found in them.
+- `output_folder_uncertain`_ will contain all the *renamed* ebook files for which no ISBNs could be found in them
+- `--log-format only_msg`_ is to remove all logging level in the terminal

 ``rename`` examples
 ===================